FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 **XY Panning** simulates the recording of the sound scene by a pair of microphones in a XY coincident configuration.

 > ★ The aim is to get the same stereo flavor as these dual microphone tracking techniques.
-Try them on close miked sources or any mono.
-Source, to get a realistic stereo image.
+Try them on close miked sources or any mono source, to get a realistic stereo image.

 ## Vector Base Amplitude panning (VBAP)